zyy17/o11ybench/README.md

 o11ybench logs generate -c config.yaml
 ```

-You can find more config examples in the `configs` directory.
+You can find more config examples in the [examples](./examples) directory.

 ## Roadmap